 III.
 Conditions for Termination of the Housing Agreement

 B. After Occupancy.
 HFS is aware that unforeseen circumstances may prevent a Resident from fulfilling the Housing Agreement, and agrees to work individually with these Residents.
 In these circumstances, the Resident is responsible for contacting HFS and should be prepared to discuss and document, in specific terms, their inability to fulfill the Housing Agreement.
-Petitions to be released from the Housing Agreement must be received in HFS by the dates specified to be considered for the following term: Fall Semester (July 25,2012); and Spring Semester (December 7,2012).
+Petitions to be released from the Housing Agreement must be received in HFS by the dates specified to be considered for the following term: Fall term (July 25, 2013); and Spring term (December 5, 2013).
 Any early release from the Housing Agreement results in a forfeiture of the $100.00 Deposit.

 C. Contract Buyout.
 Residents who are not required by University policy to live in a residence hall may terminate their contracts for subsequent term without cause upon payment of a termination fee equal to 50% of their room rate multiplied by the number of terms remaining on their housing agreement and forfeiture of their $100.00 housing deposit.